cmdcolin/oddbiology/README.md

 - New world vultures and old world vultures are not very closely related, it is convergent evolution https://en.wikipedia.org/wiki/New_World_vulture
 - Seals are more closely related to dogs than to cats, and even more closely related to bears https://www.youtube.com/watch?v=aAOsf004FqQ
 - Shrews are more closely related to cats than to mice (shrews and hedgehogs are in the same order) https://www.youtube.com/shorts/jRPiiXKmZIA
-- The malaria parasite shares a surprising common ancestor with kelp and other algae — it even retains a vestigial chloroplast (the apicoplast), inherited from an ancestor that engulfed an alga https://www.youtube.com/watch?v=4ejoVBcLP4U https://en.wikipedia.org/wiki/Apicoplast
+- The malaria parasite shares a surprising common ancestor with kelp and other algae — it even keeps a non-functional remnant of a chloroplast (the apicoplast), a relic from an ancient ancestor that engulfed an alga https://www.youtube.com/watch?v=4ejoVBcLP4U https://en.wikipedia.org/wiki/Apicoplast
 - Falcons are more closely related to parrots than to hawks or eagles https://en.wikipedia.org/wiki/Falcon#Systematics_and_evolution
 - Crocodiles are more closely related to birds than to lizards (both are archosaurs) https://en.wikipedia.org/wiki/Archosaur
 - Termites are actually a family of cockroaches https://en.wikipedia.org/wiki/Termite#Taxonomy